 Many students assume that when they enter a specific program, they only study classes relating to that topic.
 The truth is that the curriculum of the school should include courses that make you a well-rounded student.
 You’ll take basic classes in math, science, English and other fields, but you’ll also take courses relating to your major.
 The first courses that you take relate to the fundamentals of web design, including how to create and design your first website.
 As you slowly work your way up the ladder, you’ll take more advanced classes in information technology and design.

 Ask almost anyone on the street about Arizona State University, and you’ll hear all about how it is one of the biggest party schools in the country.
-When you ask someone about Strayer University or the University of Phoenix, you’ll hear from people who think those schools are scams.
 The reputation of a school can follow you around for years and make employers take a second look at your resume.
 The Princeton Review compiles a list of the best schools in the country every year and ranks those schools according to reputation and other factors.
 Looking at the reputation of the school can tell you a lot about how others perceive that college.

 How to Apply